 Azure Synapse Analytics session at Data Toboggan

-On a side note, Sander Stad covered deploying to dedicated SQL Pools at Data Toboggan.
+On a side note, myself and Sander Stad covered deploying to dedicated SQL Pools at Data Toboggan.
 Which was a free online conference consisting of 12 sessions.
 All touching elements of Azure Synapse Analytics.

 We also covered other things as well.
 Click here to watch the video from Data Toboggan.

 I hope this post about how you can perform unit tests for an Azure Synapse Analytics dedicated SQL Pool has given some of you ideas.